jack-c-holt/digital-legacy/EmergencyContact.md

 - The types of contents that can be transferred in this way.
 For example, whether it includes secure notes or other files.
 - The extent to which the giver is able to control how much of their account is passed

 We keep a list of password managers and details of their emergency contact functionality (and other relevant features) here.
-If a password manager does an emergency contact feature, you will find a link to their documentation, which should contain all of the information you need.
+If a password manager does have an emergency contact feature, you will find a link to their documentation, which should contain all of the information you need.